subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 regarding the learning curve.

 There are very interesting and productive ideas behind Vim's way of doing things, though.
-So, if don't use Vim, hopefully you can at least find some of these interesting, and incorporate them into your own workflow by finding the equivalent approach on your editor.
+So, if don't use Vim, opefully you can at least find some of these interesting, and incorporate them into your own workflow by finding the equivalent approach on your editor.